Freelancer.com: 2018

-In March 2018 it was reported that Freelancer is facing another complaint with the OAIC.
-Claiming damages over $60,000 a complainant from the European Union alleges Freelancer's conduct in regard to privacy is in violation of Australian and European privacy legislation alike, a fact that would affect all of Freelancer's European customers, according to the complaint.
+In March 2018, it was reported that Freelancer was facing another complaint with the OAIC.
+Claiming damages of over $60,000 a complainant from the European Union alleges Freelancer's conduct in regard to privacy is in violation of Australian and European privacy legislation alike, a fact that would affect all of Freelancer's European customers, according to the complaint.
 Freelancer has not commented on the allegation.